vsamuel2003/PersonaGym/README.md

 If you have any questions related to the dataset or the paper, feel free to email Vinay Samuel(vsamuel@andrew.cmu.edu).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Citation
-If you find this repository helpful, please consider citing our paper 💕:
+If you find this repository helpful, please consider citing our paper:
 ```bibtex
 @misc{samuel2024personagymevaluatingpersonaagents,
       title={PersonaGym: Evaluating Persona Agents and LLMs},